 Sign the petition urging President Biden to honor the sanctity of life.

-Ending the federal death penalty is possible — and a priority.
+Ending the federal death penalty is possible.
+Will you help make it happen?

 President Joe Biden, a Catholic, is the first-ever sitting U.S. president to have campaigned on an anti-death penalty platform.
 He can and should take decisive steps now to fulfill his promise, honor his Catholic faith, and end the broken federal death penalty system.